John Day Fossil Beds National Monument: Activities

 Entrance to the park and its visitor center, museums, and exhibits is free, and trails, overlooks, and picnic sites at all three units are open during daylight hours year-round.
 No food, lodging, or fuel is available in the park, and camping is not allowed.
 Hours of operation for the Cant Ranch and its cultural museum vary seasonally.
-The Thomas Condon Paleontology Center is open every day from 10 a.m. to 5 p.m except for federal holidays during the winter season from Veterans Day in November through Presidents' Day in February.
+The Thomas Condon Paleontology Center is open Thursday-Monday from 10 a.m. to 4 p.m. except for federal holidays during the winter season from Veterans Day in November through Presidents' Day in February.
 Its amenities include a fossil museum, theater, education classroom, bookstore, restrooms, and drinking fountains.
-There is no cell phone or pay telephone service in the monument.
+There is no cell phone or pay telephone service in the monument, but free wifi is available at the visitors center.
 Water taps at picnic areas are shut down in the colder months.

 The Sheep Rock Unit has eight trails ranging in length from 300 ft at the Mascall Formation Overlook to 3 mi at Blue Basin.
 Four trails of a quarter-mile to 1.5 mi long cross parts of the Painted Hills Unit.
 At the Clarno Unit, three separate quarter-mile trails begin at a parking lot along Oregon Route 218, below the face of the Clarno Palisades.
 Many of the trails have interpretive signs about the history, geology, and fossils of the region, and three trails—Story in Stone at the Sheep Rock Unit, and Painted Cove and Leaf Hill at the Painted Hills Unit—are accessible by wheelchair.
 Visitors are asked to stay on the trails and off bare rock and hardpan to avoid damage to fossils and fragile soils.